mikersays/linuxgym/README.md

 # Linux Gym Docker Image Setup Guide

-This guide will help you set up and use a Docker container with a Linux environment (Ubuntu) for practice.
+This guide will help you set up and use a Docker container with a Debian-based Linux environment for practice.
 The container will have persistent storage, allowing you to save your work and continue where you left off.

 ## Prerequisites